ahvonenj/synergism-hypersynergy/README.md

 Now just load up the game (or refresh the page if it's already running) and click on the bookmark **after** you've clicked away the "Since you were away" box.

+With the bookmark you will always use the latest version of the mod, so no need to worry about that either.

 # Technical stuff

 ## Modular, expandable and written in TypeScript